 This little incident showed me that it’s very important to stay open to different solutions and open to new possibilities, even when other people are giving you information that seems valid and reasonable.

 When we have a predetermined way of seeing and doing, we miss out on opportunities; we think we’re “stuck” when we actually still have options.

 Being IN the Project Versus Being OUTSIDE of the Project

 A few years ago, I walked into a room and saw a friend of mine trying to lift a large, new flatscreen TV out of its packing box.
 The box was full of those tiny “popcorn” packing protectors and he was trying to lift the TV out of the box without spilling a TON of these little styrofoam popcorn pieces on the floor.

 To lift the TV out of the box was a one-person job.
-That wasn't a problem.
-But to pick up hundreds of the styrofoam popcorn pieces would be a pain in the ass.
+That wasn’t a problem.
+But to pick up hundreds of the styrofoam popcorn pieces would be a pain.

 I watched from across the room for about 10 seconds while he was struggling to get the TV out of the box without spilling all the packing material on the floor.

 I immediately saw a good solution: